Homogenization of Non-symmetric Jump Processes: Introduction

 \section{Introduction}

-As a subclass of Markov processes, Feller processes possess lots of nice properties in both probabilistic and analytic aspects.
-Due to the celebrated Courr\`ege's theorem (see \cite[Corollary 4.5.14]{Jac01} or \cite[Theorem 2.21]{BSW13}), the generator of a Feller process in $\R^d$ must be of the form
+As a subclass of Markov processes, Feller processes possess lots of nice properties in both probabilistic and analytic aspects \cite{App09,BSW13,EK09,Kal06}.
+The generator of a Feller process is in general a nonlocal operator.
+It looks locally like the generator of a L\'evy process, in the sense that it is given by a L\'evy-Khintchine type representation with an $x$-dependent L\'evy triplet $(b(x),a(x),\eta(x,\cdot))$.
+For this reason, Feller processes are sometimes called L\'evy-type processes or jump-diffusions, their generators are called L\'evy-type operators.
+Feller processes with no diffusion parts at all, i.e., $a\equiv0$, are called \emph{(pure) jump processes}.
+If the generator of a Feller process is non-symmetric as an operator, the process is called \emph{non-symmetric}.

-where $k\ge0$ is the killing rate, $(b(x),a(x),\eta(x,\cdot))$ is a L\'evy triplet for every $x\in\R^d$.
+Homogenization problems arise from the study of porous media, composite materials and other physical and engineering systems \cite{BLP78,CD99,CP99}.
+Generally speaking, in a periodic structure, such as medium or material, the heterogeneities are relatively small compared to its global dimension.
+Thus, two scales characterize the motion of particles in the structure: the microscopic one describing the heterogeneities, and the macroscopic one describing the global behavior of particles.
+The aim of homogenization is precisely to give the macroscopic properties of the particles by taking into account the properties of the microscopic structure.

+In this paper, we focus on the homogenization of jump processes, periodic in space and locally periodic in noise.
+Consider a pure jump process in a periodic medium.
+The drift $b(x)$ and the jump kernel $\eta(x,\cdot)$ are periodic and have a small scale in the spatial variable $x$, due to heterogeneities.
+In mathematical formulation, the small scale is represented by a small parameter $\e>0$.
+From the realistic point of view, the noise may occur not only from the underlying periodic medium, but also from external environments.
+So we may assume that the jump kernel $\eta(x,dz)$ have mixed scales in the noise variable $z$.
+These suggest that the generators of jump processes in periodic medium will take the following form:

 Here and after, we denote by $B$ the unit open ball in $\R^d$, and by $S:=\partial B$ the unit sphere.
-We use Einstein's convention that the repeated indices in a product will be summed automatically.
+Besides, the drift functions $b,c:\R^d\to\R^d$ are Borel measurable and periodic, $J:\Ro d\to(0,\infty)$ is the density of a (not necessarily symmetric) $\alpha$-stable L\'evy measure \cite{Sat99}, with $\alpha\in(0,2)$.
+More precise assumptions will be made in the next section.